eduNEXT/drydock/README.rst

 - Allows caddy to catch requests for multiple domains through `DRYDOCK_ENABLE_MULTITENANCY`
 - Add scorm matcher to caddy through `DRYDOCK_ENABLE_SCORM`
 - A patch that allows for the use of sentry via `DRYDOCK_ENABLE_SENTRY` and `DRYDOCK_SENTRY_DSN`
-- Patch for cms and lms worker pods to allow pod probes, lifecycle and readiness probes to work properly.
+- Patch for cms and lms worker pods to allow pod probes and lifecycle to work properly.
 Enabled via `DRYDOCK_POD_LIFECYCLE`

 Installation
 ------------